Enjection/ydb/ydb/docs/en/core/concepts/backup-collections.md

 - **Efficiency**: Incremental backups capture only changes since the previous backup
 - **Organization**: Related backups are grouped into logical collections
-- **Recovery flexibility**: Enables point-in-time recovery to any backup in the chain
+- **Recovery flexibility**: Enables recovery using any backup in the chain
-- **Automation**: SQL-based API for backup management and scheduling

 ## Core concepts {#core-concepts}

 ### Backup collection

 A named container that groups backups for a specific set of database tables.
-Collections ensure that all included tables are backed up consistently and can be restored together to the same point in time.
+Collections ensure that all included tables are backed up consistently.

 ### Full backup